elte-nlp/elte-nlp-course/nlp_14-prompt_engineering.md

 ## Similar examples in embedding space

-@liu2021makes chooses the most similar examples from the training data for few-shot prediction:
+@liu2021makes chooses both similar and random examples from the training data for few-shot prediction:

 ![img](./figures/kate.png)\